Insurance alert: how to turn robotic claim taking into a real human conversation

 Being faced with stressed customers day in, day out is hardly satisfying work and, unsurprisingly, call centres handling insurance claims face an agent attrition rate of between 20%-50%.
 That’s why giving staff the best technology to support their work helps to improve not only their performance but also their job satisfaction and eases their call centre stress, hopefully motivating agents to stay in their roles for longer.
 Our solution means that businesses are able to train agents within a matter of days, a week at the most compared to traditional call centres that can take 4-6 weeks to train call handlers.

 Insurance – Regulation is Key

 Last year the Financial Conduct Authority (FCA) issued the highest level of fines since 2015, amounting to £391.8 million.
 While these fines weren’t all insurance-related (and the amount was certainly boosted by a mobile phone provider company fine of £29.1 million) it is still an eye-watering amount for the insurance industry.
 And it’s a stark reminder why compliance is absolutely critical to the call handling of insurance claims.
-Our voice analytics solution not only helps providers to monitor the quality of calls (call centre quality assurance) and ensure they’re being handled appropriately but importantly, it helps you to ensure that agents are consistently delivering compliance statements when speaking with customers.
+Our voice analytics solution not only helps providers to monitor the quality of calls and ensure they’re being handled appropriately but importantly, it helps you to ensure that agents are consistently delivering compliance statements when speaking with customers.
 And if not, you’re able to pick up on it quickly and re-train those staff members before the FCA have to become involved.

 The Benefits of Transforming Your Claims Process